-- 1. Base logs have been permanently mounted on the grate assembly.
-Do not attempt to remove or relocate the logs.
-See Figure 1. - 2.
-Be sure the left end of log A is not covering ports.
-Slide the left end of log A back if it's covering ports.
-See Figure 2. - 3.
-Left log placement (SRV2208-705) : Mate rear and front faces of left log with indentations on rear and base logs as shown in Figure 2 and Figure 3.
+- 2. Be sure the left end of log A is not covering ports.
+Slide the left end of log A back if it is covering any ports.
+See Figure 2. - Left log placement (SRV2208-705): Mate rear and front faces of left log with indentations on rear and base logs as shown in Figure 2 and Figure 3.
 Slide the left log back. - 4.
-Right log placement (SRV2208-706) : Place the right log by positioning the front "V" of the log on the indentation on the base log and resting the rear of the log on the flat area of the rear log.
+Right log placement (SRV2208-706): Place the right log by positioning the front "V" of the log on the indentation on the base log and resting the rear of the log on the flat area of the rear log.
 See Figure 2 and Figure 4. - 5.
 Figure 4 shows the Left and Right Logs properly placed.
 Both Left and Right Logs should sit securely on the rear and corresponding base logs.